FlowFuse/website/src/blog/2024/01/send-a-file.md

 ```

-## Web Application
+## Stand Alone Web Application

 ![csv upload application](./images/csv_upload_app.png)

-This stand alone web application can be run on either Windows or Linux, .bat for windows and .sh for linux.
+This stand-alone web application can be run on either Windows or Linux, .bat for Windows, and .sh for Linux.

 ### Installation